DCS-training/website-with-github-pages/README.md

 Your website should now be live on \[username\].github.io!
 It may take a few minutes to show up.

+## Making changes to your website

+_To update your website after it is published, follow these steps:_

+1. Make your edits using VS Code (or your chosen text editor) and save them.
+Check everything looks good using your browser, as described above.
+2. Once you are happy with your changes, switch to the Source Control tab in VS Code.
+You will see a list of your changes.
+3. Enter a commit message in the field at the bottom, commit, then sync with GitHub (you should see buttons for all these actions).
+4. It may take a few minutes to update, then you should be able to see your changes online.

 ## Further resources

 - [Short (1-2 hour) tutorial on building a website using an HTML template](https://www.natecation.com/making-a-website-for-free/) (covers much of the same content we went through in Week 1)